raydenlim/tp/docs/DeveloperGuide.md

 1. Creating a consultation with specified date, time and student(s).

     1. Prerequisites: Date and time inputs must be valid and student names must exist in address book.
-There must not be a duplicate consultations (same date, time and students).
+There must not be a duplicate consultation (same date, time and students).
     1. Test case: `createconsult d/10/11/2023 tt/13:00 n/Alex Yeoh`<br>
        Expected: A consultation on 10/11/2023 at 13:00 with student Alex Yeoh, is created and stored in the list of consultations.
     1. Test case: `createconsult d/10/11/2023 tt/13:00 n/Alex Yeoh n/Bernice Yu`<br>